 But again, it’s no coincidence that basically the first epic superhero movie ever, Superman, hit the big screen within two years after Star Wars.
 It was a slow embrace — 11 more years until the Batman films, 13 years after that before Spider-Man ignited the Marvel Universe.

-I love burritos.
-I also love Star Wars.
-But yeah, there is such a thing as too much of a good thing.
+I love Star Wars but, yeah, there is such a thing as too much of a good thing.

 Regardless.
 Happy Star Wars Day.